Civic technology · for partners

 • Civic data, maintained

-Your rules are sourced, dated, and kept fresh — a daily URL-health worker probes every cited link, and stale-rule alerts fire when something hasn’t been re-verified in 180 days.
+Your rules are sourced and dated.
+A daily worker checks every cited link, and we send alerts when a rule has not been re-verified in 180 days.

 • Demand signals you can act on

-Coverage-gap signals, contamination hotspots, illegal-dumping risk, and a 12-month rule-gap seasonal chart — surfaced before complaints reach the council mailbox.
+Coverage gaps, contamination hotspots, illegal-dumping risk, and a 12-month rule-gap chart.
+You see them before complaints reach the council mailbox.

 • Bulk import + audit trail